 You have hundreds (if not thousands) of VPNs to choose from, all of which allow you to change location on Chrome and Firefox, as well as Edge, Brave, and more.

 All of the best VPNs for changing location on Chrome and Firefox provide desktop and mobile apps.
-Most also offer Chrome and Firefox browser extensions as well (although browser extensions only secure browser traffic):
+Most also offer Chrome and Firefox browser extensions as well (although browser extensions only secure browser traffic).
+Here are our top recommendations:

 - NordVPN: The best VPN for changing location on Chrome and Firefox.
-6,000+ servers and fast speeds.
-P2P and Double VPN servers.
-24/7 support.
+6,000+ servers and fast connection speeds.
+Obfuscated and Double VPN servers plus 24/7 live chat and a proven no-logs policy.
+Comes with a 30-day money-back guarantee.

 TIP In our testing we found that the cheapest NordVPN plan (Standard) works perfectly for Chrome and Firefox. - Surfshark: Best value VPN for changing browser location.
-Servers in 100+ countries.
-High-speed servers and unlimited simultaneous connections per account.
-MultiHop servers included.
+High-speed servers in 100+ countries.
+Allows any number of simultaneous connections and just recently started offering static IP addresses too.

-- IPVanish: One of the fastest VPNs available.
+- IPVanish: One of the faster VPNs available.
 Ideal for streaming and torrenting.
 Secure all of your devices at once.
 Owns and operates its servers.
+Comes with a free SOCKS5 proxy and is slowly adding even more advanced tools.

 - CyberGhost: Huge network of more than 11,500 servers makes it perfect for location spoofing.
-Very good speeds and allows seven simultaneous connections.
-Strict no-logs policy protects privacy.
+Allows users to automate their connections.
+Follows a strict no-logs policy for maximum privacy.

-- ProtonVPN: A small server network, but fantastic security features including 256-bit encryption, DNS leak protection, and a no-logs policy.
+- ProtonVPN: Boasts a large network, with a presence in 112+ countries.
+Fantastic security features including 256-bit encryption, DNS leak protection, multi-hop servers and a no-logs policy.

 VPNs often claim to keep you safe and private online but many VPNs (especially free ones) leak information.